Specifying Seals and Bearings for Mechanical Conveyors

 Mechanical seals are also rebuildable and safer to maintain than packing glands.
 The maintenance required varies according to the seal type, but worn rotors, gaskets, O-rings, and elastomers are common replacement items.

 Many, if not most, mechanical conveyors use soft-face mechanical seals that don’t require external lubrication.
-These are available with FDA-approved polymers and can include a ceramic to improve wear resistance.
+These are available with FDA-approved polymers and can include a structural filler to improve wear resistance.
 Look for seals with components that can be individually replaced.
 In cases where removing the bearing or drive is difficult, consider split designs.
 These enable you to quickly disassemble, clean, and rebuild the seals without having to remove the shaft bearings or drive assembly.
 Seals used in explosive environments will usually include static-discharge brushes that electrically ground the shaft.
 These brushes wear out, and you must replace them periodically.

 Some seals use a barrier fluid to pressurize the seal cavity.
 In those applications, you can monitor wear with a pressure gauge installed on the seal, as shown in Figure 1.
 A pressure drop could indicate that the seal needs adjustment or maintenance.
 Chronic or severe pressure drops could indicate a seal overhaul is needed.